You are browsing the archive for hypermiling.

 —Drive less.
 Try to use public transport, walking or bicycling.

-—Don’t accelerate hard
+—Don’t accelerate hardcycling

 —Ensure that your tyres are inflated properly.
 Too much pressure in tyres is dangerous.� Low tyre pressure results more drag and thus less MPG.